 How Do You Attach The Pressed Herbs to Paper for Framing?

-Next, you need to add the herbs to the paper to frame for botanical art.
+Next, you need to add the herbs to the acid-free paper to frame for botanical art.

-I used a basting adhesive to keep the pressed herbs from slipping.
-Just a light mist of spray will hold the herb in place on your paper.
+I used basting adhesive to keep the pressed herbs from slipping.
+A light mist of spray will hold the herb in place on your paper.

 I held the spray can 24 inches from the herb and gave it a light spray.

-Because you can easily damage your pressed herbs, you want to use caution while handling them, especially when applying adhesive.
+Because pressed herbs can easily damage, you should exercise caution when handling them, especially when applying adhesive.

 How To Frame Pressed Herbs For Botanical Art?